sellmenn/Knights-Tour/readme.md

-# THE KNIGHT'S TOUR

-This project aims to find solutions to both open and closed Knight's Tours variants.
+## The Knight's Tour

 "A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.
 If the knight ends on a square that is one knight's move from the beginning square (so that it could tour the board again immediately, following the same path), the tour is closed (or re-entrant); otherwise, it is open." - Wikipedia

----

-# PROJECT TIMELINE
+This project aims to find solutions to both open and closed Knight's Tours variants.

+## Timeline

-> Initial objective: Find a single solution to the open variant of the problem, given a starting coordinate.
+##### Initial objective: Find a single solution to the open variant of the problem, given a starting coordinate.
->> The project's scope was initially limited to the open variant of the problem.

 The code was designed around a naive backtracking approach, incorporating the use of a frontier with a stack configuration, to obtain a single solution, given a starting coordinate.
-However, upon testing, it was found that past a board size of 7, the code would take too long to run, with iterations in excess of 10000000 required before a single solution could be found.
-To overcome this obstacle, a version of Warnsdorff’s Rule was used to approach the problem, in addition to backtracking: Always move the knight to an adjacent, unvisited square with minimal degree.
-Starting from any square, the knight must move to an unvisited square that has the fewest successive moves.
+Upon testing, it was found that past a board size of 7, the code would take too long to run, with iterations in excess of 10000000 required before a single solution could be found.
+To overcome this, a version of Warnsdorff’s Rule was used in addition to backtracking: From any square, the knight must move to an unvisited square that has the fewest successive moves.
 With this technique, it was found that only a fraction of the original iterations was required to generate a single solution.

 ##### 1st Revision: Find multiple solutions to the open variant of the problem, given a starting coordinate.

-The improvements in search time opened up the possibility of searching for multiple solutions to the open problem, hence the project was modified to generate multiple solutions instead.
-At this point, the program was able to reliably find solutions to the open variant.
+The improvements in search times opened up the possibility of searching for multiple solutions to the open problem, hence the project was modified to generate multiple solutions instead.
 In a span of 2 minutes, the program was able to find 30000 unique solutions to the variant.

 ##### 2nd Revision: Find multiple solutions to either open or closed variants of the problem, given a starting coordinate.

 The scope was expanded to include the closed variant of the problem.
-During experimentation to search for solutions to the closed variant, it was found that the program would crash prematurely before any solution could be found.
-To circumvent this, the code was modified to write solutions directly to a text file, instead of storing solutions in memory.
-The global variable `H_PROB` was added to the program to allow for configuration of how much Warnsdorff’s Rule is adhered to.
+During experimentation, it was found that the program would crash prematurely before any solution could be found.
+To avoid this, the code was modified to write solutions directly to a text file, instead of storing solutions in memory.

 ##### 3rd Revision: Find multiple solutions to either open or closed variants of the problem, starting from every coordinate of the board.

-It was observed that the number of closed tours that could be found varied tremendously between starting coordinates.
-Hence, the project was redesigned to search for either open or closed tours starting from all coordinates of the board.
-To allow for easy comparison, the starting coordinate and associated tours are sorted in individual '.txt' files as well as summarised in a '.csv' file.
+It was observed that the number of closed tours that could be found varied between starting coordinates.
+Hence, the project was redesigned to search for either open or closed tours starting from anywhere on the board.

----

-# OBTAINED RESULTS
+To allow for easy comparison, the starting coordinate and associated tours are sorted into individual '.txt' files as well as summarised in a '.csv' file.

+## Obtained Results

 For board of length 8 and search depth of 800000:

 | Variant | Tours found | Time / sec |